-3. QuickBooks Time - Best for Project Tracking
+3. QuickBooks Workforce FKA QuickBooks Time - Best for Project Tracking

-QuickBooks Time, formerly known as TSheets and now owned by Intuit, is a popular time-tracking software.
-Even though it’s a general time clock app, it is used by several construction companies, contractors, and field service businesses.
-It also comes with a web application and mobile time tracker that your crew can use to clock in and out.
+QuickBooks Time is a time-tracking software that is popular among construction companies, contractors, and field service businesses.
+It has a web application and the QuickBooks Workforce mobile app (formerly known as QuickBooks Time) that crews can use to clock in and out.

 It works well with Intuit QuickBooks Online and Desktop.
-The makers of QuickBooks own QuickBooks Time, so you can expect it to work well with QuickBooks.
+The makers of QuickBooks own QuickBooks Workforce mobile app, so you can expect it to work well with QuickBooks.

 It lets you track projects.
 Projects are an essential feature for construction companies since you can track actual time work vs. estimated time on each project.
 Project managers can get notified when they are about to exceed budgeted hours on a specific project.

 GPS Tracking of your field crew.
-With QuickBooks Time, you can see where your field crew is traveling.
+With QuickBooks Workforce mobile app, FKA QuickBooks Time, you can see where your field crew is traveling.
 You no longer have to wonder if your workers are on-site or not.

 Clock in crew members from the phone.
-The crew lead can clock in crew members from the QuickBooks Time smartphone app.
+The crew lead can clock in crew members from the QuickBooks Workforce smartphone app.

 QuickBooks Time is not user-friendly for employees or admins.
 On the desktop, there are many windows to be dragged and dropped around.